AdobeDocs/analytics-2.0-apis/tags.md

 The JSON message requests the following:
 * create two tags with description `marketing-1` and `marketing-2`
 * associate `marketing-1` and `marketing-2` tag with components with ids `component-id-1`
-* if there are any preexisting tags associated with `component-id-1` then remove those associations.
+* if there are any preexisting tags associated with `component-id-1` then remove these associations.

 #### `curl` Request